Darz2/X11_forwarding/README.md

         ForwardX11 yes
         ForwardX11Trusted yes
     ```
-Edit your config files accordingly
+Edit the nick_name, server_address and your_user_id accordingly

-- If you are using termius, login to your remote SSH like one do from any other terminal from the powersehll terminal.
+- In termius, login to your remote SSH like any other terminal from the powersehll terminal.

 **STEP 4:**
 Now, just open any GUI or type any one of these `xeyes`, `xclock` and `xcalc`.
 You must see the display window (make sure Xming is running).

 <small>*NOTE*: *If you login from declared hosts in termius the X11 forwarding will not work.
-To me the main reason to use the termius over other terminal is the interface and the options termius offers over other terminal (it's just the choice)* </small>
+So, the reason to use termius over other terminals is the interface and the options termius offers over other terminal (it's just the choice)* </small>